lijinf2/gqr/script/README.md

     - Default code length is 12, 16, 18 and 20 for CIFAR60K, GIST1M, TINY5M and SIFT10M, respectively.
 We experimentally verify that the above settings is almost optimal.

 ### base_format
-    - For now, fvecs is the only format we supported.
+    - Fvecs is currently the only format we supported.
 See TEXMEX(http://corpus-texmex.irisa.fr/) for details.

 ### num_queries
     - For each dataset and querying method, we usually randomly sample 1000 items as queries.